 - Call for an immediate vote on the recommendation of the Fellowship Council without further debate.
 Should a recommendation to stop debate fail to pass, debate shall resume.

-ARTICLE III FELLOWSHIP COUNCIL (BOARD OF DIRECTORS)
+FELLOWSHIP COUNCIL (BOARD OF DIRECTORS)

 Section One.
 Responsibilities.
 Specific duties of the Council include, but are not limited to, the following: